In statistics, standard deviation (SD) is a unit of measurement that quantifies certain outcomes relative to the average outcome.

 - 99.7% probability of the stock closing between $40 and $160 a year from now

-- Strikes with a probability of 16% ITM / 84% OTM capture a 1 standard deviation range for an OTM option
+In most options trading platforms, the probability of a strike price being ITM is provided, we just need to remember a few probabilities in our strike prices:- Strikes with a probability of 16% ITM / 84% OTM capture a one standard deviation range for an OTM option

-It’s important to note these values are just for one side.
-For a where we’re selling an OTM put and an OTM call together, we look for 16% ITM probabilities on either side, which gives us that 68% probability of the stock closing within that range (16 + 16 = 32.
-100-32 = 68%).
-One cool thing about standard deviation & implied volatility is that when IV is high, we can obtain these probabilities using much wider strikes.
-Implied volatility is high, which means there is a larger implied range the stock can move.
-That directly translates to higher probabilities of being ITM for further out strikes.
-That’s the power of high implied volatility!
+One cool thing about the standard deviation of a stock & implied volatility is that when IV is high, we can obtain these probabilities using much wider strikes.
+Implied volatility is high, which means there is a larger implied range that the stock can move.
+That directly translates to higher probabilities of being ITM for further out strikes from a premium selling perspective, and being able to move strikes even further away from the stock to achieve a 1SD range compared to a low implied volatility environment.
+That’s the power of high implied volatility, and how it affects our trade entry and proximity from the stock price.

-As we can see, understanding what implied volatility is telling you about a stock’s expected future movements is very valuable!
+As you can see, understanding what implied volatility is telling you about a stock’s expected future movements is very valuable, and can change our options trading strategy altogether depending on how high or low IV is.